MSHI005/Multiclass-Image-Classification/README.md

 However, sufficient images in the photo gallery of a particular class needs to be present to undergo training for some time and requires significant computational power from somewhere (local/cloud).

+*Refactoring my code for increased understanding for beginers or adding more comments may be done someday...

 # Results
 The confusion matrices shows the number of correctly predicted image classes for a particular training iteration only.